jacksleight/statamic-bard-texstyle/docs/upgrade-2-to-3.md

 ---

-Bard Texstyle 3 contains a few medium/low impact breaking changes, and the way heading styles and default classes are configured has changed.
-The old formats will still work but support may be removed in the future, so it would be best to update your config as soon as you can.
+Bard Texstyle 3 contains a couple of medium/low impact breaking changes.
+This is also a "configuration housekeeping" release, with the goal of making the configuration simpler, more consistent, better match Statamic conventions, and more flexible for future development.
+The old configuration formats will still work but support may be removed in the future, so it would be best to update your config as soon as you can.

 ## Breaking Changes